sciactive/pnotify/README.md

 Introduction
 ============

-Pines Notify is a JavaScript notification plugin, developed by Hunter Perrin as part of Pines.
+PNotify is a JavaScript notification plugin, developed by SciActive.
+Formerly known as Pines Notify.
 It is designed to provide an unparalleled level of flexibility, while still being very easy to implement and use.

-See http://pinesframework.org/pnotify/ for more information and examples.
+See http://sciactive.com/pnotify/ for more information and examples.

 Requirements
 ============